 The churches of Christ I attended in my 20s allowed me to work in children’s classrooms and cook for potluck suppers.
 If memory serves me well (and I’m 50 years old, so no guarantees) I participated by singing on a praise team a few times (on the front pew, with a mic) before congregational dissenters put an end to that novelty.
 When I was in my 30s, the church plant we joined allowed me to sing “special music” but not lead worship…when we merged with another church plant, women were allowed to sing on a praise team that led worship from the front, with microphones.
 That is, as long as a man was actually leading the praise team.

 When we joined an independent Christian church it was immediately evident that women were allowed to do much more.
 Women occasionally read scripture or prayed in the service.
-Women were allowed participate on praise teams up front.
+Women were allowed to participate on praise teams upfront.
 Women were allowed to serve as “ministry coordinators” (their term for deacons, so no one could complain about “women deacons”).
-As a ministry coordinator I was allowed to lead a group of first impressions volunteers.
+As a ministry coordinator, I was allowed to lead a group of first impressions volunteers.